 - Notice: Anyone who has any legal interest in the case must receive written notice.
 If the father’s identity is unknown or uncertain, we normally work with a private investigator to determine his identity and location.
 Giving the father personal notice is the best way to avoid problems in this area later.

 - Petition: This document must be in the correct legal format.
 Perhaps most importantly, it must have the birth parent’s consent to adoption, if available.
 In Florida, that consent must be signed by two witnesses and Notarized.

 - Order: As mentioned earlier, the adoption study is only a recommendation.
 An attorney can challenge adverse findings and the judge has the final decision.

 If an attorney diligently works through all three of these steps, even the most complex adoptions are almost impossible to overturn later.

 Don’t let poor advice or representation ruin what should be a joyful time for you and your family.
-For a free consultation with an experienced Dade City adoption attorney, contact HD Law Partners.
+For a free consultation with an experienced Wesley Chapel adoption attorney, contact HD Law Partners.
 We have three offices in the state.